Updated: May 19

 The child stops volunteering emotional intimacy (emotional honesty) to his or her caregivers, as well as to others.

 This will continue throughout the child’s entire life.
 The child will live his or her whole life in total solitude with his or her authentic emotions.
 He or she will keep them safely private and out of reach from family, best friends, girlfriends, spouses, lovers, and children.
-This will translate into severe intimacy deficiency, cold marriages, inability to feel empathy, lies, secrets, double lives, a fierce unwillingness to even consider seeking out help from others (his parents’ behaviors taught him it will only lead to rejection of his feelings, embarrassment, humiliation, and shame).
+This will translate into severe intimacy deficiency, cold marriages, inability to feel empathy, lies, secrets, double lives, a fierce unwillingness to even consider seeking out help from others (his parents’ attitudes taught him this only leads to rejection of feelings, embarrassment, humiliation, and shame).

 This is also where the personality-disorder part of the disorder comes in.
-Instead of feeling comfortable enough to allow their true personalities to show (which is really just another way of saying that you are open with your authentic feelings), and therefore mature, those with Borderline Personality Disorder keep them hidden, and instead try to give everybody a superficial version of themselves, which they believe will be more readily embraced.
-(This is in fact the explanation for the ‘mirroring’, or 'chameleon', aspect of the disorder you sometimes hear referred to.
-Because they are ashamed of their own authentic feelings, which is something that is inseparable from one's ‘authentic identity’, folks with the disorder instead observe the personality traits of other people, such as celebrities, who they consider to be well-liked and accepted, and borrow aspects of their personalities superficially, in a subconscious attempt to improve their own odds of greater acceptance and admiration.)
+Instead of feeling comfortable enough to allow their true personalities to show (which is really just another way of saying that you are open and comfortable with your feelings), and therefore mature, those with Borderline Personality Disorder keep them hidden, and instead try to give everybody a superficial version of themselves, which they believe will be more readily embraced.
+(This is in fact the explanation for the ‘mirroring’, or ‘chameleon’, feature of the disorder sometimes talked about.
+Because they perceive feelings as shameful, which is something inseparable from one’s identity, folks with the disorder instead observe the personality traits of other people who they consider to be well-liked and accepted.
+They then ‘borrow’ aspects of these persons’ personalities in an attempt to improve their own odds of greater acceptance and admiration.)

-All of the naturally-occurring effects which sprout directly from the distorted core belief, and thereby, the two disastrous results I’ve just detailed here, are what is known as Borderline Personality Disorder.
+All of the naturally-occurring effects which sprout directly from the unhealthy, underlying misperceptions about the very nature of feelings and whether their value is an inherent quality or not, are what is known as Borderline Personality Disorder.